Readmission after Disqualification from UC San Diego

 If you don’t appeal, or if your appeal is denied, you will be dropped from classes in the upcoming term (including summer session), you will not be able to enroll at UC San Diego, and your disqualification will be noted on your academic record until you are approved to return.

-Disqualified students are eligible to apply for readmission after taking one academic year away from UC San Diego.
-Please note: readmission after disqualification is available once per year for Fall Quarter only.
+Disqualified students are eligible to return to UC San Diego after taking one academic year away.
+Please note: returning after disqualification is available once per year for Fall Quarter only.

-During the readmitted Fall Quarter, you will be expected to earn a term GPA of at least 2.0 or return to good standing.
-If you do not meet these criteria, you will be disqualified again (with no option to appeal) and eligible to apply for readmission again the following Fall Quarter.
+During the returning Fall Quarter, you will be expected to earn a term GPA of at least 2.0.
+If you do not meet this requirement, you will be disqualified again (with no option to appeal) and eligible to request to return the following Fall Quarter.

 Academic Progress While Away

 We encourage you to complete outside coursework during your time away from the University.
 You may contact your College Academic Advising Office to create an academic plan.
-International students should also contact the International Students and Programs Office for questions or concerns regarding visa issues.
+International students should also contact the International Services and Engagement Office for questions or concerns regarding visa issues.